vmware/vic-product/docs/setup/alpha/install-configure-admiral.md

 You can grab the latest Admiral bits from [docker hub](https://hub.docker.com/r/vmware/admiral/)

 #### Installation procedure for Admiral
-We assume you are logged in as root inside the Linux VM and that you have your Admiral image pulled/built already and available locally.Before you start deploying Harbor, make sure you don't have stale environment variables from previous experiments, such as DOCKER_HOST.
+We assume you are logged in as root inside the Linux VM and that you have your Admiral image pulled/built already and available locally.
+Before you start deploying Admiral, make sure you don't have stale environment variables from previous experiments, such as DOCKER_HOST.
 Simplest way to do this is by running a new shell:

 ```
 sudo bash